 The 42-year-old Texan indicated that he and his family are moving to Houston, TX, the weekend of July 9, and said that he will make a decision about his future career path after the birth of his fourth child in September.

-Wood has been described as being well out in front on the major issues and the most "proactive" chairman FERC has seen in a long time.
-Among his notable achievements since becoming the nation's chief energy monitor in mid-2001, Wood can point to major progress toward the establishment of an interconnected power grid with the smooth operation of a number of regional transmission organizations (RTO).
-These would not have been achieved without his leadership.
+Among his notable achievements since becoming the nation’s chief energy monitor in mid-2001, Wood can point to major progress toward the establishment of an interconnected power grid with the smooth operation of a number of regional transmission organizations (RTO), which would not have been achieved without his leadership.
 He also survived the California power crisis of 2000-2001 and its aftermath, and fall-out from the downfall of Enron Corp. and the blackout of 2003.

 The crises were not of his making.
 Nevertheless, he was continually called before Congress to answer for the problems created in part by California’s deregulation of its power market under a totally inadequate system.
 One of his last acts was to approve an order sending the California Independent System Operator (CAISO) further on its way toward effective operation with the power to enforce its tariff.

 Wood drew the wrath of Southern lawmakers because of his aggressive push to form RTOs.
-Because of this, he would have faced difficulty being confirmed by the Senate for a second term even if he had been renominated.
+Because of this, he would have faced difficulty being confirmed by the Senate for a second term even if he had been renominated by the White House.

-Chairman Wood also directed the Commission in helping to right the natural gas market, post Enron, reestablishing effective price discovery and at the same time prosecuting numerous transgressors, directing penalties, and fending off insistent demands from California politicians for greater payback than the law allowed.
+Chairman Wood also directed the Commission in helping to right the natural gas market, post Enron, reestablishing effective price discovery and at the same time prosecuting numerous transgressors, prodded insistently by the California governor and congressmen.

 And he prevailed in the siting of LNG import terminals as domestic and Canadian supplies declined and prices rose.
 Another last act was the approval of two LNG terminals, including the first new one on the U.S. East Coast in more than 20 years.